mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

 \subsubsection{General Mixed Graphical Models}

-In this section, we introduce the class of Mixed Graphical Models (MGMs), which are a special case of (\ref{eq:expfam}) that allow the combination of an arbitrary set of conditional univariate members of the exponential family in a joint distribution \citep{yang2014mixed, chen2015selection}.
-We first give a general description of this model and then provide the Ising-Gaussian model as an example.
+In this section, we introduce the class of Mixed Graphical Models (MGMs), which are a special case of the distribution in Equation~\ref{eq:expfam} that allow one to combine an arbitrary set of conditional univariate members of the exponential family in a joint distribution \citep{yang2014mixed, chen2015selection}.

 Consider a $p$-dimensional random vector $X = (X_{1}, \dots, X_{p})$ with each variable $X_{s}$ taking values in a potentially different set $\mathcal{X}_{s}$, and let $G = (V,E)$ be an undirected graph over $p$ nodes corresponding to the $p$ variables.
 Now suppose the node-conditional distribution of node $X_{s}$ conditioned on all other variables $X_{\setminus s}$ is given by an arbitrary univariate exponential family distribution